gopupillai/Personal-Projects/Intercept-Shield/README.md

 ##Upgrades

-1. UNIX Time for input / output.
+1. UNIX Time for input / output
-...* Provides precise time for launch.
+..* Provides precise time for launch
-2. Incorporate vector for rockets.
+2. Incorporate vector for rockets
-..* Implements real time input for incoming rocket barrages.
+..* Implements real time input for incoming rocket barrages
-3. Set up downtime for patriot using UNIX time.
+3. Set up downtime for patriot using UNIX time
-..* Ensures better real life simulation.
+..* Ensures better real life simulation
-4. Include linking between a patriot missile and rocket.
-..* Ensures tracking via coordinates and includes possibility for erratic movement of rocket.
+4. Include linking between a patriot missile and rocket ..* Ensures tracking via coordinates and includes possibility for erratic movement of rocket
-5. Include patriot batteries within safe zone area and not outside.
-..* Will ensure program does not permit any batteries to be attacked by a rocket.
+5. Include patriot batteries within safe zone area and not outside ..* Will ensure program does not permit any batteries to be attacked by a rocket
-6. If unable to intercept, provide coordinates at which the rocket hits z=0, i.e. ground.
-..* In addition to entry into safe zone coordinates.
+6. If unable to intercept, provide coordinates at which the rocket hits z=0, i.e. ground ..* In addition to entry into safe zone coordinates